CCPBioSim/qmmm-workshop/README.md

 The tutorial workshop consists of a series of scripts to run the simulations and analysis of the outputs, accompanied by an informal lecture.
 The scripts can be run using the
 <a href="https://ccpbiosim.github.io/workshop/events/bristol2018/server.html" target="_blank">workshop jupyter server</a>.

-Once you have started the server open a Terminal and change into the `qmmm_workshop` directory.
+Once you have started the server open a Terminal and change into the `qmmm-workshop` directory.
 You will find the scripts and all other required workshop files there.

 All material was prepared by <a href="https://vanderkampgroup.wordpress.com">Marc van der Kamp</a> with assistance from Sam Johns.